miccoli/pyownet/docs/protocol.rst

    functions is to quickly create a new proxy object with the same properties of the old one, with only the persistence parameter changed.
-Typically this can be useful if one desires to use persistent connections in a multi-threaded environment, as per the example below::
+Typically this can be useful if one desires to use persistent connections in a multithreaded environment, as per the example below::

      from pyownet import protocol